nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 08. By running the `who` command by executing **ex Mode** command `:!who`.

     Switch to shell without quitting the editor by executing **ex Mode** command `:sh`.
-Quitting the shell will returns to the editor session.
+Quitting the shell resumes the editor session.

 ##